 Building upon the core training provided by the participating professional schools, GPHAP prepares leaders in health administration and policy by providing students with additional coursework and practical experience in the health care field.
 Through field placements or internships, students apply theoretical and analytical tools in a practical setting.
 All students must fulfill the core requirements of their respective schools, required courses for either of the GPHAP certificate programs, a practicum, and co-curricular activities.
 Students who successfully complete the program will be awarded a Certificate in Health Administration and Policy in addition to the two-year A.M., M.P.P., or M.B.A., or the M.D./M.B.A. or J.D. awarded by their respective graduate schools.

-All GPHAP students must complete four courses consisting of two required courses and two health electives.
-Students must maintain a grade of "B" or higher in the introductory SSA 47512 course.
+All GPHAP students must complete four health-related courses.
 In addition, SSA clinical track students must take a financial or social administration elective.
 All of the courses taken to fulfill the GPHAP requirements must be taken for a grade and not taken on a pass/fail basis.

 *SSA Clinical Track students must take a third elective related to finance or administration.